gvwilson/thirdbit/src/fiction/in-heck/index.md

 Maddy said in a tone that put fireballs to shame.

 "But Special Blazes said I had to!
-And Miz Tumbly said it too."
+And Miz Nabbles said it too."
 She leaned into her mother and sniffled.
 "I have to go to and be tested and they're going to find out about,"